 Four Blinn College women's basketball players have signed with four-year programs to continue their academic and athletic careers.

-"I am so proud of these girls and they all deserved to sign with Division I schools," said Jeff Jenkins, Blinn head coach.
+"I am so proud of these girls and they all deserved to sign with Division I and II schools," said Jeff Jenkins, Blinn head coach.
 "This may have been the most enjoyable sophomore class I have ever coached.
 They all worked so hard, have great character, and are going to be greatly missed."

 Rochelle, a sophomore forward, earned all-conference honors after leading the Buccaneers in scoring with 11 points and 10.5 rebounds per game.
 Throughout Rochelle's two seasons at Blinn, she recorded 577 rebounds, fifth-highest in Blinn history, and totaled 630 points.